ChanceYoung/ChanceYoung.github.io/_projects/In Progress/packagingsolutionv1.md

 -   **Span:** September 5 – September 13, 2023

--   **Context:** The packaging team needed to stop entering Serial Numbers Manually.
+-   **Context:** The packaging team needed to stop entering Serial Numbers manually while receiving new guns into inventory.

 -   **Impact:**
-	- At peak over 300 serial numbers/day automatically received into system
+	- At peak over 300 firearms/day automatically received into system
 	-

 ## The Problem

+The packaging and r
 Describe the issue you were solving in clear terms.
 Who was affected, and what were the stakes?

 ## Constraints & Requirements